Degree Programs - first part

 • 3 courses at 4xxxx and 1 course at 3xxx

 Masters degree: Any program that leads to the degree Master of Science in Applied Mathematics for a student who has met the entrance criteria must contain a minimum of 32 quarter-hours of graduate-level (3000-4000 numbered) courses with a minimum GQPR of 3.0.
-The program specifications must be approved by both the Academic Associate Chair, Prof. Ralucca Gera.
+The program specifications must be approved by the Academic Associate Chair, Prof. Carlos Borges.
 The program is subject to the general conditions specified in the Academic Council Policy Manual as well as the following:

-2. The program must include at least 16 hours in 3000-level mathematics courses and 16 hours of approved 4000-level mathematics courses, each with a B or more.
+3. The program must include at least 16 hours in 3000 level mathematics courses and 16 hours of approved 4000 level mathematics courses.

-3. Courses in Ordinary Differential Equations (MA2121), Real Analysis (MA3607), Matrix Analysis (MA3046), and upper division Discrete Mathematics (MA3025) are specifically required, and those at the 3000 level or above may be applied toward the requirement above.
+4. Courses in Ordinary Differential Equations (2121), Real Analysis (MA3607), and upper division Discrete Mathematics (MA3025) are specifically required, and those at the 3000 level or above may be applied toward requirement (2).

 MA3301/OA3201 - Linear programming